PascaL-IT/Python-UFC2021/Kivy Mr. Beat (projet)/Readme.md

 # Mr. Beat application build with Kivy framework and Python 3.7+

 ### Software that allows you to compose music with various rythms and sounds like the [Roland TR-08](https://fr.audiofanzine.com/bar/roland/tr-08/) drum machine, but here either on your computer, or on your favorite [smartphone](https://kivy.org/doc/stable/guide/packaging-android.html) (Android, iOS).
+Built with the [Audiostream](https://audiostream.readthedocs.io/en/latest/) API for streaming bytes to the speaker, or read an audio input stream.

 #